elenasaenz/salas-acces/README.md

 In the structure, the meta_api_connector.py simulates how the system extracts and organizes sample data.
 For example, a post may include an artist name, venue, and date.
 This data is then processed and stored in the corresponding tables (artists, venues, and events).
 Once the tool is granted access to real data, it will follow the same process using actual social media content.

 - `meta_api_connector.py`: Simulates connection with the Meta API.
-This script demonstrates the use cases that require the requested permissions: Page Public Content Access and pages_read_engagement.
+This script demonstrates the use cases that require the requested permissions: Page Public Content Access and Instagram Public Content Access.
 - `database_schema.py`: Database schema

 ## Evaluation